joemfb/mardev/docs/hoon/twig.md

 have a pretty consistent structure, they present a chicken-and-egg-type problem -- they are themselves difficult to understand without first understanding twigs generally.
-Learning the twigs by reading the reference docs can feel like an exercise in unwinding a Rube Goldberg machine.
+Learning the twigs by reading the reference docs can feel like an exercise in unwinding a Rube Goldberg machine; you catch yourself saying "a `:cons` is just a `%cons` in the category of `$cons`", and *despair*.

 This document is intended to bridge that gap.
 We'll work through the standard sections in the official docs, using the simple twig